Boulder-Cryogenic-Quantum-Testbed/scresonators/fit_resonator/README.md

 MC_step_const: Range for the random parameter values chosen in MC fit.
 This scaling is exponential.
 The larger this number, the higher and lower the random values

 #### Section 3: Fitting Data

-Import code library with:
-`import fit_resonator.resonator as scres`

 Initialize resonator object with:
 `my_resonator = scres.Resonator()`